A little about me

 At the age of 30 I decided that rather than working in jobs that had no career progression, I would go to university to study Graphic Design.
 I enrolled (at 31 years old) at BCUC - Amersham in September 2005 to do a HND in Graphic Design & Illustration, this lead to going to BCUC - High Wycombe in 2007 to do a BA in Graphic Design & Illustration where I graduated with a 2.1 Hons.
 (Age 35)

-Currently, I’m doing a part time course in Product Design to help improve my UX knowledge and streamline my processes.
+I did a part time course in Product Design to help improve my UX knowledge and streamline my processes.

 Mental Health